regpy/regpy/doc/sphinx/source/Operators.rst

 Example
 ^^^^^^^

-For example for a two dimensional Fourier transform on a centred square uniform grid.
+For example, for a two dimensional Fourier transform on a centred square uniform grid.
 That is the domain is assumed to be :class:`regpy.vecsps.UniformGridFcts` that is two dimension for example :code:`domain=UniformGridFcts(d, d, dtype = np.complex128)` and where `d` defines a centred interval for example by :code:`d = (-1,1,100)`.
 Moreover, from the domain we can construct the codomain as a uniform grid computing the spacing from the spacing in the domain.
 Thus we obtain an initialization as follows

 .. code-block:: python